hill19850213/vitis_ai_custom_platform/README.md

 conda activate vitis-ai-tensorflow
 ```
 6. Go to ***/workspace/Tool-Example*** folder and run ```dlet -f ./system.hwh```.<br />
-You should get the running log like below:
+You should get the running log as below:
 ```
-(vitis-ai-tensorflow) wuxian@wuxian-Ubuntu1804:/workspace/Tool-Example$ dlet -f ./system.hwh
+(vitis-ai-tensorflow) hill213@hill213-pc:/workspace/Tool-Example$ dlet -f ./system.hwh
 [DLet]Generate DPU DCF file dpu-06-18-2020-12-00.dcf successfully.
 ```
 The DCF file name should be associated with the time and date you generating this file.<br />